Welcome to Year 5 and 6!

 Areas of Study:

-Our classes will be studying the Ancient Greeks this term in history.
-We will adopt a cross curricular approach to this work and some of art work will be based around the Ancient Greeks too.
-In Science, we will be covering classifying living things and later in the term moving to look at the Earth, Sun and Moo.
-The R.E. theme for this term will be Faith in Action and the children will spend some time studying significant people within different faiths.
+Our three classes will be studying issues relating to sustainability in our geography topic.
+The children will focus on settlement and natural resources and the idea of everyone needing enough.
+We will also, in the second half of the term look at green issues relating to the environment.
+We will adopt a cross curricular approach to this work and some of our artwork and D.T will be based around street art and nature too.
+In Science, we will be covering space.
+The R.E. theme for this term will be Pilgrimages.
+They will study this across a range of different faiths.
 Alongside this, in PSHCE, we will be discussing Citizenship, Relationships, Personal Development and Lifestyles.
 We will also continue with the children’s learning of French.

 In Year 5 & 6 we would like promote independence among all our children.
 This is a key life skill and is especially useful in preparation for moving to Secondary School.
 Please encourage your child to enter school independently, organise their belongings, complete homework tasks, time manage and communicate with staff if they have a problem.
 We are here to help!
 Thank you for your continued support